 In nature, agarwood scent profiles is differentiated based on their region of origin, the botanical species, age of infection and the infected area (stem vs body vs root vs heartwood vs bark).

 The order of the countries would be random.
-Each of us perceive scent differently and tend to have our own preferences.
+Each of us perceives scent differently and tend to have our own preferences.
 There is no superior of one to another.

 To make it simple, only primary notes will be mentioned

-Vietnamese Oud: Sweet, Spicy, slight bitter, and herbal.
+Vietnamese Oud: Sweet, Spicy, slightly bitter, and herbal.
 These traits are perfect for heating which are the main ingredient for Japanese Premium Agarwood Incense.
 On the left: Wild vs On the right: Cultivated.

-Cambodian Oud: Super Sweet, cinammony, dried fruits, earthy.
-Very stunning scent, you could sit and enjoy it for hour.
+Cambodian Oud: Super Sweet, cinnamon, dried fruits, earthy, very stunning scent, you could sit and enjoy it for hours.

 Indian Oud: I have not experienced it before personally, but it was described as rich, sweet, spicy and woody

 The majority is wild and there is limited plantation site in Indonesia.
-It offers complex notes: flowery, creamy sweet, slight sour, very rich, spicy and woody.
+It offers complex notes: flowery, creamy sweet, slightly sour, very rich, spicy and woody.
 Below are two branches of Borneo agarwood

 The cultivation and distillation play vital part in Oud scent profile

 As cultivation technique is confidential as well as distillation.
 Different suppliers will have different Oud oil and if they have multi plantation site which means different region, their own product would be different too.